God’s Ingredients for Wealth “Creation”

 - Connecting with others who are becoming their own banker so they can help you become your own banker.

-- Go help others become their own banker.
+- Go tell others how they can become their own banker.